 What’s Going On?

-Attorneys working with ClassAction.org are investigating whether mortgage lenders are complying with state laws that require them to pay interest on money held in escrow accounts.
-Citibank has already been sued in California for allegedly failing to pay out this interest.
+Attorneys working with ClassAction.org are investigating whether mortgage lenders are complying with California laws that require them to pay interest on money held in escrow accounts.
+Several banks, including Citibank and Bank of America, have already been sued for allegedly failing to pay this interest.

 How Would I Know If I’m Earning Interest?

-Attorneys working with ClassAction.org are looking to hear from anyone who has a mortgage and is required by their lender to put money into an escrow account.
+Attorneys working with ClassAction.org are looking to hear from California homeowners who have a mortgage and are required by their lender to put money into an escrow account.

-Nearly a dozen states require that up to 2% interest be paid out on these accounts – and now attorneys are looking to file class actions against mortgage lenders that are breaking the law.
-As part of their investigation, the attorneys need to speak to homeowners to determine which banks, if any, can be sued.
+California law requires that 2% interest be paid out on these accounts – and now attorneys are looking to file class actions against mortgage lenders that are breaking the law.
+As part of their investigation, the attorneys need to speak to California homeowners to determine which banks, if any, can be sued.

-Citibank has already been hit with a lawsuit in California over allegations that it failed to pay out the legally required 2% interest on mortgage holders’ escrow accounts.
+A number of banks, including Citibank and Bank of America, have been hit with lawsuits in California alleging that they failed to pay out the legally required 2% interest on mortgage holders' escrow accounts.